core-api/core-api/docs/specification/encoding.md

 **The Link primitive is represented using an object which includes a key-value pair of "_type": "link".**

-* Links MAY include keys named "url", "action", "transition", and "fields".
+* Links MAY include keys named "url", "action", "inplace", and "fields".

 * Any other keys occurring in an Link SHOULD be ignored by clients.